 - Allergies can develop later in life, causing unpleasant reactions to substances that did nothing to you before.

-- Medicare will cover allergy testing when ordered by a doctor as a Services or supplies that are needed for the diagnosis or treatment of your medical condition and meet accepted standards of medical practice. diagnostic service.
+- Medicare will cover allergy testing when ordered by a doctor as a medically necessary diagnostic service.

 - Medicare Advantage members may be limited to what facilities and providers they can get an allergy test from.

 - The most common types of allergy tests covered by Medicare are skin tests and blood tests.